 Structure of the course

-This course has five sections, with each section focusing on a particular aspect of caring for adults:
+This course has five sections, with each section focusing on a particular aspect of supporting children’s development.

 Together they amount to approximately 15 hours of study time.
 Each section has a mixture of reading, video clips, activities and quizzes that will help you to engage with the course content.